Ramzi Saba / email@example.com / Beirut, Lebanon

 I hope at some point during the summer of 2005 to repair the heater boxes and test the efficiency of the Ponton heating system.

-This photo was taken during the month of August, 2004.
+This photo was taken in August 2004.
 We were about seven friends at the beach in the city of Byblos, Lebanon.
 I took my Ponton that day and the valet parking at the Edde Sands beach took care of it and parked it under a shelter.
 I remember doing around 120km/h on the highway.
 It was a great day.

 I took this photo while I was driving my Ponton last Saturday afternoon (June 28, 2008).
 It shows the International Ponton Owners Group (IPOG) grille badge.